LMEStudio/lmestudio.github.io/index.md

 * We're a **non-profit** institute which deeply cultivates in computer science and embedded system.

-* We're Chinese and we speak English (mainly and mainly for better communications) and Simp./Trad.
-Chinese.
+* We're Chinese and we speak mainly English (mainly for better communications) and accept Simp./Trad.
+Chinese and a bit of Japanese.
 And we're a friendly united team which has a shared commons.

 **UPDATE:** Due to our heavy academic pressure, this institute project has been set aside for about 4 years, however, we are here rebuilding it.